 The release notes for Crypto++ 6.1 follows.

 Crypto++ changed its implementation for Simon and Speck from big-endian to little-endian.
 Formerly we followed the published test vectors from the paper, but they turned out to be incorrect.
 We later learned we should have followed the algorithmic description from the paper.
 The Crypto++ implementation now aligns with the Simon and Speck paper's algorithmic description and the Linux kernel.

 The Simon and Speck changed was tracked via Issue 585.

 Crypto++ 6.1 (and Crypto++ 6.0) did not ship with Meltdown and Spectre remediations in place.
-The first remediations appeared in GCC 7.3 dated January 29, 2018.
+The first remediations appeared in GCC 7.3 at the end of January 2018.
 If you want to build Crypto++ with GCC remediations in place then you should add -mfunction-return=thunk and -mindirect-branch=thunk to your CXXFLAGS.
 Optionally, you can disable assembly language routines.
-The steps to add the hardening:
+The steps to engage the hardening are:

 It is hard to say how effective CRYPTOPP_DISABLE_ASM is when containing Meltdown and Spectre.
 Crypto++ has a fair amount of assembly langauge routines, including hardware accelerated AES and SHA.
-Downgrading back to C++ means other side channel leakage are present that were remediated with the hardware intructions.
+Downgrading back to C++ means other side channel leakage could be present that were remediated with the hardware intructions.